 E-cigarette lawsuits tend to center around one of two claims:

-- The e-liquid flavor “pods” used with the device contain highly addictive chemicals, such as nicotine
+- E-liquid flavor “pods” used with the vape devices contain highly dangerous or addictive chemicals, such as nicotine salts

 Vape Explosions (Defective Batteries)